john-parton/django-ltree-field/README.md

 ## Features

--   Implements **only** the bare minimum to make the ltree PostgreSQL type usable
+-   Implements logic to make the ltree PostgreSQL type usable.
+-   Patches Django to install Postgres Triggers to keep the tree state consistent.
--   LTreeField accepts a string of dotted labels, or a list of labels
+-   LTreeField accepts a string of dotted labels.
--   The ltree type is adapted to a Python list
 -   Relatively complete set of lookups and transforms.

 ## Non-Features

--   Does not implement an abstract \"Node\" model which has a nicer API (See django-ltree-utils for ready-made classes and managers)
--   Does virtually no sanity checking.
-You can insert nodes without roots, and generally put the tree in a bad state
 -   PostgreSQL compatibility only

 ## Future Features